 - Create an inventory of the foods you have on hand.
 This doesn’t need to be a time consuming exercise, I’ve been known to take a photo of our crisper and fruit bowl with my phone because it’s quicker than writing it all out and I can see at a glance what we’ve got on hand and how much.
 But find a method that works for you.

 - Keep nutrition in mind.
 When you avoid one or more food groups you need to keep certain things in mind when it comes to nutrition, such as making sure you have enough variety in your diet and that you’re eating a range of foods from your can eat list to minimise the chances of developing nutrient deficiencies.
-(There’s an introductory exercise on doing this in our Cooking with Alternatives FREE mini ecourse which you get access to when you download the meal planner).

 - Putting it down on paper.
 Choose 3-4 main meals from your brainstorm of 8-10 favourites above and insert them into the weekly section of the planner and indicate when you’ll have the left overs too.
 Eg. Monday night might be Lasagne, but if Tuesday night you get home late or have sport, then it’ll be lasagne left overs etc. Also don’t forget to indicate when you’re eating out.
 Writing it down on paper like this helps to clarify the goal and make it more likely that you’ll follow through.
 It also helps you better connect with the cooking and eating habits you currently have (so you can make changes if you need to).

 - Refining your shopping list.
 Next list those 3-4 recipes in the relevant column below the planner and beneath each header list the ingredients in those recipes.
 This helps you to create your shopping list (so you can see what you need for the recipe and compare it against what you have on hand).
 It also helps you to get a closer look at the variety in your diet.